Dr Jim MacPherson

 - People, Protest and Power: Themes in Modern British History (1st year)

-- Migration and Mobility in Modern Britain (3rd year)
+- Wagner To Pulp: Music and Identities in Britain and Europe (3rd year)

 - Global Scots: Places, Spaces and Peoples of the Scottish and Highland Diasporas (Masters)